How to Access Mental Health Resources as an International Student in the United States

 Peer support groups provide a unique space where you can connect with others who understand the specific challenges faced by international students.
 These groups foster a sense of belonging and empathy, as fellow students can relate to your experiences and offer practical advice and support.

-Related Article: Top U.S. Universities for International Students Interested in Environmental Studies
+Related Article: Top U.S. Universities for International Students Interested in Mathematics

 2. Finding Peer Support Groups